 In one of my previous posts, you can find all the suggestions for the best things to do in Arches National Park.
 Note that one day is a bit short for the park, so if you want to do some hiking and explore more, consider spending more time.

 However, if you are short on time and want to see the best that Arches National Park has to offer, here are the main highlights: the scenic drive through the park with short stops at the Balanced Rock, Double Arch, The Windows, and Park Avenue viewpoint.
 The best hike in the park is the Delicate Arch trail where you can also find some rock art.

 The nearby Canyonlands NP is one of the lesser known national parks, but it’s well worth a short trip from Moab.
 The park is huge and is divided into several different areas.

 You can easily spend the whole day in this section of Canyonlands National Park as well.
-At the Island in the Sky Visitor Centre you can find all the information about best hikes to do in this area.
+At the Island in the Sky Visitor Centre, you can find all the information about the best hikes to do in this area.